AsadShibli/Vehicle-Detection-Tracking-and-Counting-with-YOLOv8/README.md

 !pip install pandas
 !pip install opencv-python-headless
 ```
-1 .** Mount Google Drive:** This is needed if you're using Google Colab.
+1 . **Mount Google Drive**: This is needed if you're using Google Colab.

 ```python
 from google.colab import drive